cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.7.3 (2019-02-20) =
+* WooCommerce 3.5 compatibility message is not showing.
+This should fix that as our plugin is compatible.

+= 4.7.2 (2019-02-20) =
+* Solved some PHP warnings that appeared with one of the information boxes when license was inactive

 = 4.7.1 (2019-02-19) =
 * Attempting to fix a rounding issue for Facebook feeds